This article is about Artificial Intelligence

 Industrial automation is one area where efficiency optimization could result in savings worth billions of dollars.
 Not to mention the saved time adds to workplace productivity.

 AI is already being implemented at a considerable scale in the education sector.
 Technologies like Augmented and Virtual Reality are integrating AI-specialities and aid trainers in real-time to gauge student understanding.
 Basis this, classroom exercises can be tailored to the level of understanding of each individual enabling better grades.

 Once modelled, AI-aided machines can be useful in operation theatres mitigating the chances of human error with their precision.
 Likewise, algorithms can be trained to diagnose early-stage life-endangering ailments such as cancer.
 A key takeaway from this follows that Artificial Intelligence and the future are intertwined in majorly all industries.

 So you’ve learned what AI is, its types and applications, but do you have the answer to the question, how to learn Artificial Intelligence?

 Begin Your AI-journey at NIIT

-You can begin to learn Artificial Intelligence, right here, at NIIT.
-Big things have small beginnings.
-Technologies such as machine learning and deep learning will require substantial usage of programming languages like Python, and Java.
-With NIIT’s short-term and career programmes, we give you the start you need for your baby-steps towards learning Artificial Intelligence Engineering, on a strong footing.
+Big things have small beginnings, you can begin to learn Artificial Intelligence right here, at NIIT.
+With NIIT’s career programs, we give you the start you need for your baby steps towards learning Artificial Intelligence Engineering, on a strong footing.